RWS/studio-api-docs/articles/hints_tips/Better_Studio_interactivity/SR2ApiArticle.md

-# Better Studio interactivity in day to day flows
+# Better Studio interactivity in day to day flow
 Together with the release of Trados Studio 2019 SR2 we decided to make some improvements to our public APIs and give our 3<sup>rd</sup> Party developers more access to Studio's functional flows as well as user interface styling.
 Throughout this article we will present the functionality we exposed in our APIs and the means by which you can make the most out of it.
 ## Improved Notification System
 The notification system in Trados Studio, which can be accessed via the Notification View pane (on the right-hand side), was intended as a mechanism allowing us to promote notifications in a non-intrusive manner, while translators interact with Studio.
 We continued to take advantage of it, but while developing new features, we realized  it had some short-comings that needed to be addressed.
 After we fixed the issues, we decided to make them available in the public APIs.